dtrierweiler19/dtrierweiler19.github.io/data/index.md

 <h1>Hello!</h1>

-<p class="lead">Do you have a complicated information challenge in need of evaluation, accessibility, and order?
-As a graduate of an ALA-accredited Masters in Library and Information Science (MLIS) degree program at the the University of Washington Information School I offer over 5 years of solving complex information challenges that hold information access (and maybe also business!) back.
+<p class="lead">Do you have a complicated information challenge in need of evaluation, accessibility, and order?</p>
+<p class="lead">As a graduate of the Masters in Library and Information Science (MLIS) program at the University of Washington, I offer over 5 years of solving complex information access challenges for businesses, education, and non-profits.
 I am currently based out of Seattle, WA and while local projects are preferred, I also collaborate remotely.</p>

 <p>What do I love about information?
 To be brief yet exhaustive, everything.
 I particularly seek opportunities in community rich, user-centered information service environments where I can explore and apply my knowledge of taxonomy, digital curation, content management and strategy, and user experience/UX.
 My strengths?</p>